AdaGold/ride-share-rails/README.md

 ## Introduction & Objective

-In this project you will build a website to model a small community Rideshare app in Rails
+A small community just created a Rideshare program for its local area.
+This project is to build a Rails app that manages that Rideshare program.

-There will be two main pieces of functionality:
+The community needs the following main pieces of functionality:
 - New passengers and drivers can sign up for the service and review their information
-- Passengers can request and rate trips, and drivers can see their aggregated statistics
+- Passengers can request and rate trips

-This project is meant to be exploratory.
-Take time to try to dive into each piece of Rails (routes, controllers, models, views).
-This project is built so that you and your partner can create the waves yourself based on the dependencies of the requirements given.
+- Drivers can see their aggregated statistics

 ## Learning Goals